Wednesday, January 26, 2011

 But at least I was finally letting it all out.
 I was crying, itching, soaking, and just plain sad.

 "It's not fair," I'd repeat.
-"I like Hallowe'en more than anybody!
-It's not fair!"
+"I love Hallowe'en and it's just not fair!"

 I did.